in

 • Feeding: Apply a cacuts fertilizer during the growing season; do not feed during winter.

-Espostoa Care
+Espostoa care

 • Keep Espostoa dry and cool during the winter period.